 Beverage | Đồ uống |

-Now that we know the basic parts of a restaurant menu in the Vietnamese languages, the second thing you might be wondering is what type of food to actually get, right?
+Now that we know the basic parts of a restaurant menu in the Vietnamese language, the second thing you might be wondering is what type of food to actually get, right?
 As a rule of thumb, do remember that the food in the country is not as spicy as you think.
 Instead, the locals enjoy the salted flavor and the powerful combination of salt, garlic, and peanut.
 So, if you are unsure of what to get, here are a few suggestions that will surely make you want to stay in Vietnam forever:

 If you are feeling snacky, you can get: